 A portrait of Madame Monet and the couple’s young son, Woman with a Parasol (1875) was painted in Argenteuil, where the family lived from 1872 through 1878.

 With animated brushstrokes and an energetic composition, the painting was likely completed outdoors.
 Though his wife—clad in a windswept gown and holding a pretty green parasol—is the focal point of the piece, her surroundings also play a prominent role in the composition.
 Monet’s fascination with the natural world is particularly apparent in his treatment of the grass and flowers, which are meticulously dappled with sunlight and shadows.
 “The richness I achieve comes from nature,” Monet explained, “the source of my inspiration.”

-Like Woman with a Parasol, Poppy Field in Argenteuil (1873) portrays Monet’s wife and son as they explore the outdoors.
+Like Woman with a Parasol, Poppy Field (1873) portrays Monet’s wife and son as they explore the outdoors.
 This piece also showcases Monet’s interest in nature, as evident in the prominent field of poppies and focus on the receding landscape.

 The Saint-Lazare Station

 In 1877, Monet painted The Saint-Lazare Station, a piece that captures the hustle and bustle of a busy Parisian train station.
 Like most of his compositions, this work of art conveys a focus on light, though movement—particularly in the locomotives’ billowing steam—also prominently features.